 Despite this, approximately one third of its residents (11,000) experience deprivation and the challenge under Neighbourhood Renewal is to target the people and the areas with a positive, modern and consultative approach to addressing issues.

-Impact Of Neighbourhood Renewal
+Impact of Neighbourhood Renewal in Newry.

 - neighbourhood renewal 3 year action plan 2017-2020